 The Elizabeth Lab meteorological station monitors wind speed and wind direction.
 The East Orange meteorological station monitors temperature and relative humidity.
 The Chester meteorological station monitors solar radiation.
-In Table 1, the 2008 meteorological data are combined in East Orange, Elizabeth Lab, and Chester, are presented.
+In Table 1, the 2009 meteorological data are combined in East Orange, Elizabeth Lab, and Chester, and are presented with the Flemington data.
 Figure 3 shows the monthly maximum, mean and minimum temperatures in East Orange, and Figure 4 compares the monthly mean temperature with the 30-year mean temperatures measured at Newark airport.
 The Flemington meteorological station monitors barometric pressure, temperature, relative humidity, wind speed, wind direction, and solar radiation.
 This data is summarized in Table 1.
 Figure 5 shows the monthly maximum, mean and minimum temperatures at Flemington, and Figure 6 compares the monthly mean temperature with the 30-year mean temperatures measured at the Lehigh Valley International Airport in Allentown, PA.

-CENTRAL AND SOUTHERN METEOROLOGICAL STATIONS
+CENTRAL METEOROLOGICAL STATION

-The Rider University and Camden Lab (The Camden Lab station was shut down on September 29, 2008 because the NJDEP lost access to the station.
-The NJDEP is actively pursuing the establishment of a new monitoring station in Camden) meteorological stations monitor barometric pressure, temperature, relative humidity, wind speed, wind direction, and solar radiation.
+The Rider University meteorological station monitors barometric pressure, temperature, relative humidity, wind speed, wind direction, and solar radiation.
 This data is summarized in Table 2.
 Figure 7 shows the monthly maximum, mean and minimum temperatures at Rider University, and Figure 8 compares the monthly mean temperature with the 30-year mean temperatures measured at Philadelphia International airport.